haller33/typewriter-song/README.md

 also the project have use of a lot of resources because relay on OS process level of fork, to have to play the sound, this project relay on greenthreads for that and single-header files like [stb](https://github.com/nothings/stb)

-remember that the amount of code used and created may desclasify this a fork of project, and maybe another project by it self.
+remember that the amount of code used and created may declassify this a fork of project, and maybe another project by it self.

 ## Build